 You can add this location when you sign up to receive Theatre Tokens emails for offers and what's on highlights straight to your inbox.

 GETTING HERE BY CARFrom the South: Leave the M6 motorway at junction 33 and take the A6 to Lancaster.
-Follow directions to the city centre and on joining the one way system, keep the in right-hand lane.
+Follow directions to the city centre and on joining the one way system, keep in the right-hand lane.
 You will see brown information signs for ‘Dukes Playhouse’.
 From the North: Leave the M6 motorway at junction 34 and follow signs to Lancaster.
 On joining the one way system, keep in the left-hand lane and you will see brown information signs for ‘Dukes Playhouse’.GETTING HERE BY BUSArriving at Lancaster bus station, head out of the main road entrance and turn right towards the Bobbin pub.
 Just before the pub turn right up Chapel Street and carry straight on until you reach the pedestrian crossing.
-Cross, turning right and then left onto Moor Lane.
-The Dukes is approximately 50 metres up on the left.GETTING HERE BY TRAINFrom the main ticket office at Lancaster station turn right.
+At Stonewell cross the road onto Moor Lane.
+The Dukes is approximately 50 metres up the road on the left.GETTING HERE BY TRAINFrom the main ticket office turn right.
 At the gates turn left onto Meeting House Lane.
 Proceed down the hill to the traffic lights.
-Cross the road onto the pedestrianised road through the town centre until you reach St Nicholas Arcade.
+Cross the road onto the pedestrianised area through the town centre until you reach St Nicholas Arcade.
 Turn left as you reach St Nicholas Arcade and then right onto Church Street.
-Turn right up the hill onto Church Street to the pedestrian crossing.
-Cross the road and turn left onto Moor Lane.
+At Stonewell cross the road onto Moor Lane.
 The Dukes is approximately 50 yards on the left hand side.

 There is some on street parking available around the Dukes and many car parks are within walking distance.
 Two short stay car parks can be found if you turn right just past the Dukes.